iagoleal/eliza/README.md

 - [x] Keyword finding parser
 - [x] Keyword reflections
 - [x] Disassembly -> Reassembly parser
-- [ ] Add state to the main script, so greetings are random
 - [x] Adapt script from paper to JSON
 - [x] JSON reader for script
+- [ ] Rewrite the main script with state
 - [ ] CLI interface

 ### Bugs:
-- input parsers / keyword lookup are not case-insensitive
 - parsers are space-insensitive but not output

-Think I fixed both of these but need more tests

 ### Original features not yet implemented
 - [ ] Memory